Cause & Effect: Revolutionary War Timeline

 | We begin our review with a cause and effect timeline of the Revolutionary War (1775-1783) based on the cascade of facts that drove colonists to rebel against the mother country.

-This timeline chronologically illuminates conflicting philosophies of the combatants free of the myths that time and distance commonly highlight.
+This timeline chronologically begins in 1763 and illuminates conflicting philosophies of the combatants free of the myths that time and distance commonly highlight.
 Each action promoted a reaction; clearly identified the parties to the conflict, and set the stage for the responses that drove the Americans to war.